edouardkoehn/iar_project/README.md

 ## 4) Solving the puzzle

-We used a genetic algorithm that was based on this code that we changed to use for our project.
+We used a genetic algorithm that was based on a code that we changed to use for our project.
 Here is the link: https://github.com/nemanja-m/gaps

-This algorithm is based on how genetic muted and the goal is to find an arrangement of puzzle pieces that forms a complete image.
+This algorithm is based on how genetic mute and the goal is to find an arrangement of puzzle pieces that forms a complete image.

 To be quick, here are the main steps of the algo.